EMPAT94/empat94.github.io/_gs/Chapter 33 - The Chase 1.md

 “Pat, this simulation… It’s too real.
 Even on our first night here, that prince - He… I almost… And now Carol.
 Oh, God!”
 Arya started hyperventilating.

 I willed my feet to move.
 “Can you give us a minute?”
 I spoke to Francisa while keeping an eye on Arya.
 “Of course” she whispered, her voice small.
-Her little brother followed.
+Her little brother followed obediently.

 As they reached the door, I walked towards Arya.
 She had a single tear sliding down her cheek.
 “Hey,” I placed my hand on her shoulder, “remember when Carol had to hide from those baboons?”
-I gently guided her towards the table where the water jar was present.
+I gently guided her towards the table where the water jar was placed.

 “She was so silent that the thing never noticed her, not even when her dagger pierced its heart.”
 I sat her down.
 The maid poured a mug of water from the jar.
 ‘Bless her.’
 I did not even notice her there.
 “And that dragon?
 She even hid from a god-damn dragon!”